- Job Seekers

 Beware of fraudulent employment offers.
-Many ads in newspapers and on the Internet promise glamorous jobs, big money working part time, work-at-home opportunities, or similar come-ons.
+Job listings in newspapers and online may promise glamorous jobs, big money working part time, work-at-home opportunities, or similar come-ons.
 Be a careful consumer and learn the facts before you leap.

 If it sounds too good to be true, it probably is not real employment.